 Ever wonder what your Google Home does when it’s not on the clock?
-Maybe it’s married and has a relationship to focus on.
+Maybe it has a relationship to focus on.

 Oh, that’s a shame.
-At least it’s happy being single!
-Google can always try a dating site if it decides it wants to find that special someone.
+At least she’s happy being single.
+Google can always try a dating site if it wants to find that special someone.